 The use of steel in multi-storey car parks offers many advantages: optimum availability of spaces for users thanks to the wide spans and reduced overall dimensions of the load-bearing structures, economy and speed of execution thanks to the lightness and prefabrication of the components, and the possibility of formal choices adding an air of architectural elegance.

-An "open" façade system (that is, with at least half of the external shell being air-permeable ) guarantees ample natural ventilation, which is essential to safety in the event of fire in the building: recently, it has been proven that with the advanced structural design methods provided for by the Eurocodes, it is possible to guarantee structural safety in the event of fire, thus eliminating or limiting the expensive fire-protection systems of metal structures.
+An 'open' facade system (that is, with at least half of the external shell being air-permeable) guarantees ample natural ventilation, which is essential to safety in the event of fire in the building: recently, it has been proven that with the advanced structural design methods provided for by the Eurocodes, it is possible to guarantee structural safety in the event of fire, thus eliminating or limiting the expensive fire-protection systems of metal structures.

 This is an important result of the European research programme in the scope of structural engineering, which provides for the performance of fire tests on a real scale.
-In France, structural fire-safety regulations were recently updated in light of the European regulations, which reinforces the logic of "provision" and "prescription", thus making it possible to build multi-storey car parks with unprotected structural steel (i.e. without intumescent paints, sprinklers, and so on), and actually opening up the door to the innovations offered by steel solutions.
-Nowadays, in France, one out of two car parks is built using steel because of its benefits regarding construction costs and time.
+In France, structural fire-safety regulations were recently updated in light of the European regulations, which reinforces the logic of 'provision' and 'prescription,' thus making it possible to build multi-storey car parks with unprotected structural steel (i.e. without intumescent paints, sprinklers, and so on), and actually opening up the door to the innovations offered by steel solutions.
+Nowadays in France, one out of two car parks is built using steel because of its benefits regarding construction costs and time.

 Steel structure & composite flooring

-The volume of the car park is simple, in line with its functional aims and the urban surroundings.
-It takes the form of a parallelepiped marked by the section of its structure, made up of steel columns and beams.
+The volume of the car park is simple and in line with its functional aims and the urban surroundings.
+It takes the form of a parallelepiped marked by the section of its structure made up of steel columns and beams.
 The whole structural framework is 15 x 10 m in plan view, with the main beams composed of rolled-steel profiles with a section 500 mm high (HEA500).
 The secondary beams (IPE500) have a span of 15 m and an interaxial of 3.3 m.
 The columns are composed of slender steel tubes with a diameter of 400 mm filled in with reinforced concrete.
 The wide spans make it easy for users to manoeuvre and create an open and well-lit interior.

-The spiral ramps for access to the car-park floors are also constructed using structural steel.
+The spiral ramps for access to the car park floors are also constructed using structural steel.
 The front volume of the ramps and the pedestrian access is composed of three supported cylinders, distinct from the geometric rigour of the main body.

-Ventilated steel façade with a metallic spangle
+Ventilated steel facade with a metallic spangle

-The microperforation and waves of the cladding profile give the building a varying appearance according to the lighting conditions: whereas during the day the building appears opaque and reflects the light, at night-time it is transformed into a kind of magical lantern, rendering its outer shell almost transparent.
+The micro perforation and waves of the cladding profile give the building a varying appearance according to the lighting conditions.
+Whereas during the day the building appears opaque and reflects the light, at nighttime it is transformed into a kind of magical lantern, rendering its outer shell almost transparent.
 The main front area is characterised by the sinuous progression of the cladding, while the other faces are interspersed with folding elements that open out to enrich the visual exchanges between the interior and exterior.

 Azéma Architectes, Architecte associé: Michel Turbine - Toulouse